-If you do not want to incorporate a local company in Singapore, you can still carry out your business activities by registering as a Foreign Branch.
-This entity is an extension of the parent company, and it is not considered a legal entity that is separate from the parent company.
+Those who do not want to incorporate a local company in Singapore may nevertheless carry out business activities by registering a business as a foreign branch.
+This entity is an extension of the parent company and is not considered a legal entity separate from the parent company.

 - Foreign Representative Office (RO)

-A RO do not have a legal status but is merely an administrative arrangement.
+An RO does not have a legal status but is merely an administrative arrangement.
 It is primarily designed for non-commercial activities.

-The Company Structure that We at Paul Hype Page & Co will Highly Suggest,
+The Company Structure that We at Paul Hype Page & Co Usually Recommend:

 The private limited company structure offers flexibility and is a very commercially feasible option.
-However, incorporating a company and starting your own business in Singapore is not without any challenges.
+However, incorporating a company and starting a business in Singapore come with their own set of challenges.

-Incorporating a company and starting your own business in Singapore is not without any challenges.
-Here we look at some challenges that one might face incorporating a Singapore Company.
+Incorporating a company and starting a business in Singapore can be challenging tasks.
+The following are some challenges that one might face when incorporating a Singapore company.

-This is vital for every newbie before incorporating their company as the Singapore regulation requires every company director to obtain the necessary visa.
+This is vital for every prospective business owner before incorporating a company.
+Singapore’s laws require every company director to obtain the necessary visa.

-Also, as a foreign investor starting a business in Singapore, you would need to engage the services of the Accounting and Corporate Regulatory Authority (ACRA) licensed corporate services provider, as the application for incorporation is submitted via ACRA’s electronic portal, which need a Singpass ID to login.
+Foreign investors who plan to starting a business in Singapore need to engage the services of the Accounting and Corporate Regulatory Authority (ACRA). as the application for incorporation is submitted via ACRA’s electronic portal.
+A SingPass ID is needed to log in.

-Note: A SingPass is only given to Singapore citizens, Singapore Permanent Residents and those who have been issued a FIN number alongside with their Employment Pass.
+Note: A SingPass is only given to Singapore citizens, Singapore permanent residents and those who have been issued a Foreign Identification Number (FIN) alongside the EP.

-As per Singapore Company law, you are unable to be a director of any Singapore company until you have the valid visa.
-Till the visa gets approved, we will appoint a nominee director on your behalf, or you may also nominate any individual with a valid Singapore ID and SingPass.
+As per Singapore law, an individual is unable to be a director of any Singapore company until the individual have the valid visa.
+Until the visa is approved, a nominee director will be appointed on the individual’s behalf.
+Any individual with a valid Singapore ID and SingPass may be nominated.

-So, as Singapore #1 ACRA licence corporate service provider, assisting you will be Paul Hype Page’s top priority!
+So, as Singapore’s #1 ACRA licence corporate service provider, assisting you will be Paul Hype Page & Co’s top priority!

-The benchmark for an Employment Pass application focuses on the individual and its potential contributions to Singapore.
-Not all applications that is sent to the Ministry of Manpower (MOM) will be approved.
-To obtain and qualification criteria to obtain an EP includes:
+EP applications focus on the individual and the individual’s potential contributions to Singapore.
+Not all applications sent to the MOM will be approved.
+The criteria to obtain an EP include:

 - Professional qualifications